 Starting with Windows 7, Microsoft has updated support for ACPI processor power management (PPM) features, including support for processor performance states and processor idle sleep states on multiprocessor systems.

-To reduce the over-heating, and extend battery life, you can control the state of your processor, by controlling its maximum usage.
+To reduce the overheating, and extend battery life, you can control the state of your processor, by controlling its maximum usage.
 But you may have to compromise a bit on performance.

-Processor Power Management
+Processor Power Management in Windows

 While in most cases, leaving the options at Processor Power Management at their default values is the best, for most Windows users, some of you may want to tweak them a bit.